dgmltn/pimatic-wink/README.md

 ============

 Pimatic plugin to interface with Wink connected devices.
 Currently supports the following device types:
- 1. light_bulb
+ 1. Light Bulbs
- 2. binary_switch
+ 2. Binary Switches
- 3. shade
+ 3. Shades
+ 4. Locks - only lock/unlock are supported
- 4. light switch - this a varition on light_bulb and only offers on/off functionality.
+ 5. Light Switches - This not a Wink device but, a varition on light_bulb and only offers on/off functionality.
 This will not be added automatically by discovery.
 If you want to use it, you will have to do it manually.
 You can change the class for a device added by auto-discovery to `WinkLightBulb` by editing the config.json file.

 This plugin suppports auto-discovery available since pimatic v0.90, and that is the preferred way of adding devices, it will retrieve all the parameters it needs using the Wink API.